 That was me, many years ago.
 All I remember are the gold stars and the shiny long marble floors.
-I was more excited about finally seeing the Pandas at the National Zoo, in spite of the lines.
+I was more excited about finally seeing the Pandas at the National Zoo, after waiting for two hours in a long line.

 As an adult, I’m less star-struck with our national government, regardless of who is in the Oval Office.
 I do know, though, that the U.S. Capitol building is a special place.
 It belongs to all of us.

 I’m really good at controlling my…